escummy/escummy/README.md

 - Commercial and intellectual registration systems
 - Auto insurance policies that are updated in real time based on our qualification as drivers
 - Financial applications that eliminate the presence of intermediaries
-- Create a free, inclusive, transparent and safer alternative economic system
+- Inclusive, transparent, free and safer alternative economic system
-- Projects using blockchain methods and API-Rest
-- Different types of 'Smart Contracts' inside blockchain
+- Different types of 'Smart Contracts' and signed it
 - Public blockchain/ Private blockchain/ Hybrid blockchain<br><br><br>

 <!-- if we write the atribute target="_blank" to open the link in a new window, at the moment doesn't work but doesn't matther -->